 All authors significantly contributed to the work reported, including conception, study design, execution, data acquisition, analysis, and interpretation.
 They actively participated in drafting, revising, or critically reviewing the manuscript, provided final approval of the version to be published, agreed on the journal submission, and accepted accountabilities for all aspects of the work.

-Future research could investigate the effects of HF pocket TENS over multiple cycles.
-Additionally, the long-term effects of HF pocket TENS application on PD were not examined in this study.
-Our research was limited to university students in Jazan, Saudi Arabia, and the findings are specific to this group; hence, they cannot be generalized to the broader population across Saudi Arabia.
+was limited to university students in Jazan, Saudi Arabia, and the findings are specific to this group; hence, they cannot be generalized to the broader population across Saudi Arabia.
 Future studies could broaden the scope by including working women to gain more comprehensive insights.